-Fulltime RVing - Don't you get lonely? - RV Travel
+Full-time RVing—Don't you get lonely?

 There was the camp host at a Nevada site who was recovering from a triple whammy of Lyme disease, awful divorce and financial near-ruin.
 All he had was his trailer and his regained health.
 He was one of the most cheerful, engaging people I’ve ever met.
 There was the Swiss couple touring the Grand Canyon who wandered into our camp late one evening.
 There was the water/power worker in Lone Pine, loving his job working in the outdoors and checking stream flows.
 There was the couple from Australia, traveling around the world in their expedition vehicle.

 SOME OF THESE FOLKS were brief encounters and some remain our friends years later.
-All of them bring something unique to our lives (and hopefully we do also to theirs) — a glimpse into other worlds, places and attitudes — an expansion of mind and spirit that is so indispensable to us gregarious humans.
+All of them bring something unique to our lives (and hopefully we do also to theirs)—a glimpse into other worlds, places and attitudes—an expansion of mind and spirit that is so indispensable to us gregarious humans.

 After pondering the “why” of this for a while, I realized there are some subtle factors involved, both human and geographical, that make traveling so much more engagingly social than home life.
 Firstly, there’s time.
 Time to pause, time to relax, time to stroll the camp, as we do almost every morning and evening.
 Time to simply stop and chat.
 It’s amazing how little time there seems to be at home, with projects and schedules and appointments.

 Secondly, there is commonality.
-At home, we seem to meet with people who are also absorbed and busy — but on the road, the people we meet are of a similar bent.
+At home, we seem to meet with people who are also absorbed and busy.
+But on the road, the people we meet are of a similar bent.
 They have time, too.
 And then there’s diversity.
 Road folks are from all over the place.
 We meet people from all walks of life, from countries around the world, and with jobs or careers we didn’t even know existed.

 Yes, every once in a long while we run across a dud, but it’s so rare I can’t even remember the last time it happened.
 Basically, everyone ends up enriching our own lives in some overall fashion.
 Everyone we meet is interesting in one way or another.
 Every one we meet teaches us something about the world, the region or life, from another perspective.

-So for us, being on the road is the antithesis of loneliness — it’s a grand gathering of fellows, each with something to share, and it is invariably a rich, rewarding experience for us every time we go “out there.”
+So, for us, being on the road while full-time RVing is the antithesis of loneliness—it’s a grand gathering of fellows, each with something to share, and it is invariably a rich, rewarding experience for us every time we go “out there.”